-Trivia: In my years of responding to questions, “Enumerate three of your weaknesses” is apparently the most difficult question to respond to.
-People who have visited my blog in the past always tend to look for this question first (the second one is going on AWOL).
+Trivia: In my years of responding to questions, “Enumerate three of your weaknesses” is the most challenging question to answer.
+People who have visited my blog always tend to look for this question first (the second one is AWOL).
 So, how do we respond to this question then?

 Here is a sample:

-“Last year, my manager gave me an assignment to become a cluster leader for our team.
-She observed three things: I was obsessive compulsive; two, I tend to become a perfectionist, and three, I was autocratic as a leader.
+“Last year, my manager gave me the assignment to become a cluster leader for our team.
+She observed three things: I was obsessive-compulsive; two, I tend to become a perfectionist; and three, I was autocratic as a leader.

 Being the cluster leader, it was my duty to send my cluster-mates our daily stats for tracking purposes.
-I spent time in perfecting the report to make sure that it served its purpose by coordinating with my managers and my colleagues to make the dashboard more effective, this is why my manager observed that I was both OC and a perfectionist.
-Regarding autocracy, being the man at the helm, it was also my duty to help my teammates recover from any negative impact to their scorecard.
-We would track and trend a specific metric with the goal of passing it and I would not give up on my teammate until he or she is able to succeed.
-Many of my teammates were immensely helped by this short program and my managers commended me for it”
+I spent time perfecting the report to make sure that it served its purpose by coordinating with my managers and colleagues to make the dashboard more effective.
+This is why my manager observed that I was both OC and a perfectionist.
+Regarding autocracy, being the man at the helm, it was also my duty to help my teammates recover from any negative impact on their scorecard.
+We would track and trend a specific metric to pass it, and I would not give up on my teammate until they can succeed.
+This program immensely helped my teammates, and I received a commendation for it. “

-If you noticed, the response of the applicant here is comprehensive, not only did he give the answer to the question, he also took advantage of the chance to “sell himself” by way of a personal experience.
+If you noticed, the applicant’s response here is comprehensive; not only did he answer the question, he also took advantage of the chance to “sell himself” by way of a personal experience.

-I’ve always reminded applicants who ask for help to remember where they are and what they are doing – they are in a job interview and the goal is to get the job, therefore, each question is an opportunity to sell yourself by way of “making kwento“.
+I’ve constantly reminded applicants who ask for help to remember where they are and what they are doing – they are in a job interview, and the goal is to get the job.
+Therefore, each question is an opportunity to sell yourself by way of “making kwento.”

-Here are a few rules I follow when responding to this questions:
+Here are a few rules I follow when responding to these questions:

 - Don’t avoid it by saying you have no weaknesses.
 That’s impossible and ridiculous.

-- Do not turn a weakness into a strength, the recruiter knows that’s completely bull.
-Instead, turn a strength into weakness.
-This is usually very effective.
+- Do not turn a weakness into a strength; the recruiter knows that’s complete bull.
+Instead, turn power into a liability; this is usually very effective.